Carrick Rangers F.C.: History

 Currie left the club in May 2021, not specifying a reason behind his resignation, with there being a belief from some of a form of disagreement with the clubs board.

 The club appointed former Linfield winger Stuart King as his replacement, who had a successful spell managing NIFL Premier Intermediate League side Banbridge Town.
 King oversaw Carrick avoiding relegation from the NIFL Premiership in the 2021–22 season, his first in charge.
 The 2022–23 season saw Carrick secure a commendable place of eighth.
 King guided Carrick to a seventh-place finish in 2023–24, displaying consistent growth and development.
 In the relegation group of the split, Carrick won four out of their five games.
+After an opening day win in the NIFL Premiership, Carrick sat bottom of the table after eight league defeats in a row.
+On the 1st October 2024 Carrick parted company with Stuart King following a 1–0 defeat by Queen's University in the BetMcLean League Cup.
+The defeat by third-tier Queen's University, who hit a late winner through Chris Middleton at Taylors Avenue, was to be King's final match in charge.